Cooperative Research Centres Projects (CRC-P) Grants

 If your application is successful

 If you are successful, we will email you and include in the email any specific conditions attached to the grant offer.
 If you are unsuccessful, We will make subsequent payments quarterly in advance according to an agreed schedule set out in the grant agreement..

 Successful applicants must enter into a grant agreement with the Commonwealth.
 The grant agreement will specify the reporting requirements, payment schedule and milestones necessary to receive payments.

 We will manage the grant agreement through the portal.
 We will make an initial payment on execution of the grant agreement if we are satisfied that you have made significant progress in finalising the partners’ agreement.
-We will make subsequent payments quarterly in advance, based on your eligible grant project value.
-Payments are subject to satisfactory progress on the project
+We will make subsequent payments quarterly in advance according to an agreed schedule set out in the grant agreement.

 Payments will be made by direct credit into a nominated bank account.